Amenability of linear-activity automaton groups: Introduction

 \begin{maintheorem}[Asymptotic entropy of automaton groups] If the group generated by the support of $\mu$ acts transitively on all levels of the tree and the sequence $T^k \mu$ is entropy-tight, then for every subsequential weak limit point $\nu$ we have

 \end{maintheorem}

 The main challenge is to construct measures for which the ascension operator is tractable.
 The measures that we consider are based on the uniform measures $\bar q_i$ on certain finite subgroups of the mother group $\mathfrak M$.
-They have the property that if a probability measure $\mu $ on $\mathfrak M$ is a convex combination of convolution products of the $\bar q_i$'s, then so is $T\mu$.
-Thus the iterated ascensions $T^n \mu$ of such measures can be understood in terms of the $\bar q_i$'s, which are sufficiently symmetric and can be controlled.
+They have the property that if a probability measure $\mu $ on $\mathfrak M$ is a convex combination of convolution products of the $\bar q_i$'s, then so is $T\mu$ (i.e.\ the algebra generated by the $\bar q_i$ is invariant to $T$).
+Thus the iterated ascensions $T^n \mu$ of such measures can be understood in terms of the $\bar q_i$'s, which have extra symmetry and can be controlled.
 Further details can be found in Section~\ref{s:patterns}.

 \paragraph{Organization.} The structure of this paper is as follows.
-Sections \ref{s:automata}--\ref{s:ascension} contain the setup, review and proof of some preliminary results; readers familiar with previous work on the subject may want to skip these sections.
+Sections \ref{s:automata}--\ref{s:ascension} contain definitions, setup, background review and proof of some preliminary results; readers familiar with previous work on the subject may want to skip these sections.
 Section \ref{s:automata} reviews basic concepts related to automata groups.
 In Section \ref{s:entropy} we do the same for entropy, and prove Proposition~\ref{usc H}.
 In Section~\ref{s:ascension} we introduce and study the ascension operator.
 Mother groups are defined in Section~\ref{s:mother}, and it is shown that they contain all polynomial automata groups.
 In Section \ref{s:patterns} we introduce a special class of measures, called patterns, and an algebraic way to study them.
 We also define an ascension operator for patterns.
 In Section \ref{s:general} we study properties of iterated ascension on patterns.
-Sections~\ref{s:bounded} contains some preliminary results on entropy of pattern measures, and finally, the main theorem is proved in \ref{s:linear}.
+Sections~\ref{s:bounded} contains some preliminary results on entropy of pattern measures, and finally, the main theorem is proved in Section \ref{s:linear}.